 Python list split

-To split a list in Python, call the len(iterable) method with iterable as a list to find its length and then floor divide the length by 2 using the // operator to find the middle_index of the list.
+To split a list in Python, use the len() method with iterable as a list to find its length and then floor divide the length by 2 using the // operator to find the middle_index of the list.

 list = [11, 18, 19, 21] length = len(list) middle_index = length // 2 first_half = list[:middle_index] second_half = list[middle_index:] print(first_half) print(second_half)